 The College of Engineering hosts a wide range of world-class research laboratories, centers and partnerships that can be leveraged for future funding opportunities.
 The following list identifies the most significant of these resources.

 The Electromechanical Systems Lab is comprised of four rooms (an instructional lab, an undergraduate lab, a graduate lab and a utility room) totaling 3,050 square feet.
 Research projects include the design of various machine drives for DC and 3-phase AC induction motors and the design of AC-AC voltage-to-voltage converters for use in low voltage distribution substations.

 The AME Shops are a teaching laboratory primarily focused on the needs of the Architecture, Construction and Operations Management, and Mechanical Engineering departments.
-In addition to supporting student learning activities, the Shops also provide custom fabrication, machining and welding, product design and manufacturability consulting, and project support for entrepreneurs.
+In addition to supporting student learning activities, the shops provide custom fabrication, machining and welding, product design and manufacturability consulting, and project support for entrepreneurs.

 The Biofuels lab is located in Crothers Engineering Hall.
 The primary objectives of the Biofuels lab are to (1) assess and optimize the pathways of producing liquid, gaseous, and solid biofuels and value-added bioproducts via thermochemical conversion, (2) assess biomass feedstocks of interest for creating bioproducts, and (3) evaluate the created biofuels and bioproducts, with the overarching goal of developing technologies for advancing the bioeconomy.

 The Image Processing Lab focuses on satellite radiometry of Landsat and other satellite systems.
 Radiometric calibration of satellites involves characterization and correction of systematic degradations affecting imagery, allowing users to extract more information from remotely sensed data.

 The J. Lohr Structures lab, covering 4,000 square feet, is a high-bay, strong-floor structural testing facility configured to accommodate large- and full-scale test specimens in the fields of structural engineering, mechanical engineering, and materials.